Olympia Waldorf School News and Planning

 Will masks be required for students?

 We are expected to follow Dept. of Health Guidelines and our Governor's mandates to the best of our ability.
-At this time (7/10/20), we are required to have masks for Kindergarten and up when inside.
+At this time (7/10/20), we are required to have masks for 5-year-olds and up.
+Since all of our classes have at least one 5-year-old this year, this means masks will be required for all.
 The guidelines have been changing often, so we are maintaining flexibility at this time.
-It may be that shields become an option for students.
 We ask that families provide masks for their students, at least 3 each day.
-We will have disposable masks available when needed.
+We will have disposable or clean cloth masks available when needed.

 Along the same lines, all adults entering the buildings will be required to wear cloth masks.